 Courses and Deadlines

 We have a special selection of courses available for current high school students and recent high school graduates.
-If you’d like to take a course from the following menu, please note that there is a May 12 deadline to register for Summer I classes, which begin on May 15, and a June 23 deadline to register for Summer II classes, which begin on June 27.
+If you’d like to take a course from the following menu, please note that there is a December 10 deadline to register for spring 2025 classes, which begin on December 13.

-However, if you would like to take courses not included in this menu, you must request registration before the dates below so we can be sure our instructors and faculty members have the appropriate certification to teach high school students.
+However, if you would like to take courses not included in this menu, you must request registration at least five weeks before the semester begins, to allow time for instructors to obtain clearances to interact with students who are minors.

 Requirements